bcgov/data-publication/pages/dps_bcdc_w_2.md

 ## METADATA GROUPS

 Metadata Groups provide a listing of like datasets for a specific purpose and can contain records from across multiple organizations.
-+ These are not intended to replace a full listing of records for an sub-organization.
++ These are not intended to replace a full listing of records for a sub-organization.
 + Groups by default are public but a request them to be visible to IDIR only can be made.

 To create a group, the following information is required and can be sent to [DataBC](mailto:data@gov.bc.ca).